justahuman1/i3-grid/README.md

 PR's very welcome.
 Order of importance will be according to issues and PR count.

 - Templating feature for quick floating env startup (Top Current Priority)
+- Restore all scratch pads with one action
 - Deep scratch pad integration (Drop-down list and temporary pads)
 - Remember Previous option and sequentially follow the grid trend (cache)
-- Dynamic Rofi menu (width, height) to personal rc config settings
+- Dynamic Rofi menu (width, height) to personal rc config settings (with Vim keys)
 - Additional Options:
   - Send all floating windows to a temporary scratch pad (accessible via rofi)
   - Fill the remaining of the floating screen with new window (Recursive stack)